-Building your own homebuilt aircraft means dedicating a huge amount of time, perseverance and resources into your personal project.
+Building your own homebuilt aircraft means dedicating a huge amount of time, perseverance and resources into your personal aircraft project.
 Do not think that this can be done without too much trouble, it will not.
-It will take a lot of effort, time and dedication to finish.
+It will take a lot of effort, time and dedication to finish and get flying.

 Propellers create thrust from the power of the engine thereby moving the machine forward and in doing that the engine uses fuel from the fuel tanks.
 And this process is our subject here.

 The power from an engine, be it an AVgas or diesel, must be transformed to useful thrust.
 Or else there isn't much flying going on.
 Propellers are used for that purpose.
 They come in two, three and more blades and can be made from metal, wood or composites.
-This depends (among other things) on the designer or on how much power, torque and RPM the engine has.
+This depends (among other things) on the designer or on how much power, torque and RPM the engine has available.

 These propellers are controlled by either an electric motor in the spinner or a cylinder actuated by oil pressure from the engine.
-The electric types can be made rather sophisticated by a microprocessor controller with settings like: feather, take-off, cruise, climb, manual control and hysteresis function.
+The electric types can be made rather sophisticated by a microprocessor controller with settings like: feather, takeoff, cruise, climb, manual control and hysteresis function.
 All values can be set by the pilot for the right conditions.

-Choosing the right propeller for your aircraft is a difficult task as a number of variables, like engine RPM, torque, power, noise limitations (regulatory) type of aircraft (its ideal cruise and climb speeds) influence each other so that usually the chosen propeller design is a compromise of all these variables.
+Choosing the right propeller for your aircraft is a difficult task as a number of variables, like engine RPM, torque, power, noise limitations (regulatory) type of aircraft (its ideal cruise and climb speeds) influence each other so that usually the chosen propeller design is a sum and compromise of all these variables.

 That being said, I have been flying for years with Mogas and found no real issues apart from the alcohol in some type of aircraft.

 Usually, high wing models like your average Cessna, Murphy etc. have a fuel tank in each wing.
 Aluminum fuel lines run then to a fuel selector in the cabin with Left, Right, Both (not always) and Off selections.
-The Cessna 150/2 has a On, Off type of selector and both tanks feed the engine at the same time.
-Fuel is gravity feed and sometimes a low pressure fuel pump is added to aid starting and used when switching tanks during flight and on take-off and landing.
+The Cessna 150/2 has an On, Off type of selector and both tanks feed the engine at the same time.
+Fuel is gravity feed and sometimes a low pressure fuel pump is added to aid starting and used when switching tanks during flight and on takeoff and landing.

 Some aircraft have extra or auxiliary tanks in the wings or fuselage enabling them to fly extended ranges or for longer times.
-Fuel in these tanks is pumped to the main tanks via extra fuel pumps.
-More to be found in the fuel management section.
+Fuel in these tanks is pumped to the main tanks via separate fuel pumps.
+More on this to be found in the fuel management section.Written by EAI.